• Recipe Index

 Steak and kidney hotpot

-Packed with flavour and incredibly easy to make, this steak and kidney hotpot is a super easy meal with minimum prep.
-To speed things up I cooked the steak and kidney in a pressure cooker before adding a layer of sliced potatoes and finishing it in the oven.
-I've also included stovetop instructions for those who prefer a more traditional approach.
+Packed with flavour and incredibly easy to make, this steak and kidney hotpot is a super-easy meal with minimum prep.
+I cooked the steak and kidney filling in an oven-safe casserole dish on the hob before covering it with sliced potatoes and finishing off in the oven.
+For a speedier version, you could make the filling in a pressure cooker!

 Recipe by: Veronica